 You're required to take distributions from your traditional IRAs or other formal retirement plans like 401(k)s or 403(b)s after you reach age 72.
 The amount you must withdraw is determined by a formula that's based on your age and your account balance as of Dec.
 31 of the prior year.

 You're required to withdraw a higher percentage of the remaining balance each year as you get older.
 You can owe a penalty tax of up to 50% of the amount you were supposed to take if you fail to do so.

 Required distributions can also apply to inherited IRAs and inherited Roth IRAs, even if you're younger than age 72 or 70½.

 Not Withholding Tax on Pensions and Social Security

 Most forms of retirement income are taxable.
-Pension income is taxable, and your Social Security income may be subject to taxation, too.
+Pension income is taxable, and your Social Security income may be subject to taxation as well.
 You must also report interest, dividends, and capital gains on any non-retirement accounts.

 You could be in for a big surprise when you file your taxes in retirement if you don’t have the right amount withheld from your pension or Social Security income.
-You’ll might to speak with a tax professional to do a tax projection to estimate your taxable income and your tax rate so you can be sure that you have the right amounts withheld.
+You might consider speaking with a professional to do a tax projection to estimate your taxable income and your tax rate so you can be sure that you have the right amounts withheld.

 Doing No Tax Planning Before Retirement

 Tax planning does you no good after the year is over.
-Low-income years can particularly useful, and you should use them to your advantage.
+Low-income years can be particularly useful, and you can use them to your advantage.
 Losing a job or otherwise having less income for some reason is never good, but it might present a tax-planning opportunity.